-In New England 5000 people are waiting for transplants.
-18 people die daily due to lack of organ donor for transplant, and at every 10 minutes a new person is added to the list of waiting for a transplant, Says Dr. Patricia Scheiner, Director of Transplant, Hartford Hospital.
+In New England, 5000 people are waiting for transplants.
+18 people die daily due to lack of organ donor for the transplant, and at every 10 minutes, a new person is added to the list of waiting for a transplant, Says Dr. Patricia Scheiner, Director of Transplant, Hartford Hospital.

 A data from the United Network for Organ states, almost 12000 people in the US are waiting for an organ transplant to save their life.
 One donor can save up to 8 people, but 22 people die each because the donor is not found in time.

-Device like LVAD can be helpful to keep patients alive until a donor is found, but ultimate goal is to find a matching donor and to do a successful transplant.
+The device like LVAD can be helpful to keep patients alive until a donor is found, but the ultimate goal is to find a matching donor and to do a successful transplant.

 Andrew Says, “Either I can dwell and feel sorry for myself, or I can continue doing the things that I love to do, the best way I can.
 And I haven’t stopped.”